La-Lojban/lojban.pw/data/pages/pt/list.md

 ---
+icon: 📑
-title: 📑 Mapa do site
+title: Mapa do site
 ---